Is skydiving dangerous?

 The bottom line:

-Many people automatically associate skydiving with danger and dramatic headlines.
-But if you look beyond the spectacular stories, you will find a sport that in practice is very controlled and carefully organised.
-In this blog we look at reputation, risk and what has changed to make skydiving as safe as possible.
+For many people, skydiving instantly means danger and newspaper headlines.
+But if you look past the sensational stories, you’ll see a sport that is, in practice, highly controlled and carefully organized.
+In this blog we look at the image, the actual risk, and what has changed over the years to make skydiving as safe as possible.

 tl;dr:

-• Skydiving has an exciting image, but serious accidents are rare compared to the total number of jumps.
+• Skydiving has an intense image, but serious accidents are rare compared to the number of jumps.

-• The biggest risks usually do not sit in the equipment, but in human behaviour and letting go of procedures.
+• The biggest risks are usually not the equipment, but human behavior and slipping on procedures.

-• Modern gear, serious training and a strong safety culture keep the risks small, especially when you stay sharp and aware yourself.
+• Modern gear, serious training, and a strong safety culture keep risks small, especially if you stay sharp and aware yourself.

-• If you want to see the hard numbers, you can find official statistics at the KNVvL and international skydive federations.
+• If you want hard numbers, you can find official statistics via the KNVvL and international skydiving federations.

-Skydiver above the coast of Royan in stable freefall with modern parachute gear
+Skydiver above the coast of Royan in stable freefall with modern parachute equipment

-A well-trained jumper in stable freefall.
+A well trained skydiver in stable freefall.
 Skydiving is less reckless than it looks.

-As soon as the word skydiving comes up, many people immediately think of risks.
-The image is clear: people jumping out of an aircraft, that must be extremely dangerous, right?
-And if something does go wrong, you will see the predictable headline: “Parachute did not open.”
+The moment the word skydiving comes up, many people automatically think of risk.
+The picture is clear: people jumping out of an aircraft, that must be life threatening.
+And when something goes wrong, you’ll see the predictable headline: “Parachute didn’t open.”

 Anything outside our comfort zone quickly feels dangerous.
-At the same time we jump in the car, on our bike or into an airliner without thinking twice.
-That feels normal because we do it every day, even though that is where many accidents actually happen.
+At the same time, we get into a car, on a bike, or on a plane without thinking twice.
+We call that “normal” because we do it every day, even though that’s exactly where a lot of accidents happen.

-In 1970 more than 3,300 people died in traffic in the Netherlands.
-Thanks to better regulations, safer infrastructure and technologies like seat belts, helmet laws and speed cameras, that number has dropped sharply.
-In 2023 there were still 684 road deaths.
-That is still a shocking number if you realise how normal driving a car feels to us.
+In the early 1970s, annual traffic fatalities in the Netherlands were around 3,200.
+Thanks to better rules, safer infrastructure, and technology like seat belts, helmet laws, and speed cameras, that number dropped significantly.
+In 2023 there were still 684 traffic deaths.
+That is still a shocking number considering how routine driving feels to most of us.

-Skydiving lives in a completely different order of magnitude.
+Skydiving sits in a completely different scale.
 Worldwide, millions of jumps are made every year and serious accidents are the exception.
-It feels intense because it sits far outside your everyday life, but if you look at the number of jumps compared to the number of incidents, the risk is much smaller than most people think.
+It feels intense because it’s far outside everyday life, but if you look at the number of jumps versus the number of incidents, the risk is much smaller than most people assume.

 Official numbers and statistics

-Maybe you are the kind of person who simply wants to know how big the risk really is.
-Then it helps to know that hard numbers do exist.
-National and international federations keep precise records of how many jumps are made and which incidents occur.
+Maybe you’re the kind of person who simply wants the bottom line: what is the risk, really?
+It’s good to know there are hard numbers.
+National and international federations track how many jumps are made and which incidents occur.

-There you will see that the number of serious accidents is very small compared to the total number of jumps, especially when you look at jumps made within recognised clubs and training centres.
+What you’ll see there is that serious accidents are very rare compared to the total number of jumps, especially within recognized clubs and training centers.
 In this blog we stick to the big picture.
-You do not need to memorise a table to make a good, safe decision.
-It is more important that you understand which factors make the real difference.
+You don’t need to memorize tables to make a smart, safe decision.
+More important is understanding which factors truly make the difference.

 Skydiving is safer than ever

-The sport has evolved massively over the past decades.
-Modern parachute systems are robust, reliable and built with redundancy.
-You always jump with a main parachute and a reserve parachute.
-On top of that there is an automatic activation device (AAD) in your rig that will activate the reserve if you do not open yourself in time.
+The sport has evolved massively over the last decades.
+Modern parachute systems are robust, reliable, and built with redundancy: you always jump with a main canopy and a reserve canopy.
+On top of that, an automatic activation device (AAD) can intervene if you don’t deploy in time.

-The way people are trained has also become far more professional and structured.
-During an AFF course you learn step by step how to handle your gear, how to deal with emergencies and how to manage your own tension.
-You are not just “along for the ride”, you are being trained to make conscious decisions in the air.
+Training has also become far more professional and structured.
+During an AFF course you learn step by step how to handle your equipment, deal with emergencies, and manage your own stress.
+You don’t “just join once”.
+You are trained to make conscious decisions in the air.

-At Airboss we only use approved equipment, maintained according to strict protocols.
-Our instructors are certified, jump a lot and keep their skills up to date.
-Airboss is affiliated with the KNVvL and operates within the applicable regulations.
-That includes periodic inspections, documented procedures and a safety mindset that runs through the whole organisation.
+At Airboss we use approved equipment only, maintained under strict protocols.
+Our instructors are certified, jump a lot, and keep training consistently.
+Airboss is connected to the KNVvL and operates within the applicable regulations.
+That means periodic inspections, documented procedures, and a safety mindset that is present throughout the organization.

-If you would like to know more about how our equipment works and how we maintain it, have a look at the blog “Safety of the equipment”.
+Want to know more about how our equipment works and how it is maintained?
+Read the blog “Equipment safety”.

 The most important factor is you

-No matter how safe skydiving has become, one thing never changes.
-You are the most important link.
-Just like in traffic, paying attention is crucial.
-Not trying to be a hero, but staying sensible.
+No matter how safe skydiving has become, one thing never changes: you are the key link.
+Just like in traffic, paying attention matters.
+Not trying to be “cool”, but staying smart.
 Following procedures.
-Being willing to talk about mistakes, both your own and other people’s.
+Being willing to discuss mistakes, with yourself and with others.

-That attitude is what makes the difference.
+That mindset is what makes the difference.
 Skydivers are often extra aware of safety.
-Not because they are constantly afraid, but because they understand what responsibility means.
-The more you learn, the more you see that safety is not a coincidence, but the result of a long series of good choices.
+Not because they are scared, but because they understand responsibility.
+The more you learn, the clearer it becomes that safety is not luck.
+It is the result of a long chain of good decisions.

-If you come to us for a course, it is not only about arching, altitude awareness and landings.
-It is also about your mindset.
-When you learn to stay calm under pressure, to ask questions and to run your checks consistently, you take that attitude into every jump you make and, in many ways, into the rest of your life.
+So if you train with us, it’s not only about body position, altitude checks, and landings.
+It’s also about your mindset.
+If you learn to stay calm under pressure, ask questions, and do your checks consistently, you carry that into every jump and, honestly, into the rest of your life too.

-Want to discover more about skydiving, courses and holidays?
+Want to explore more about skydiving, training, and trips?

-“It is not the risk, but our fear that decides what we dare to do.”
+“It’s not the risk, but our fear that decides what we dare.”

 About Author